-It is currently not clear if and when an affordable “home-use” super-fast 3D printer can hit the market.
+It is currently unclear if and when an affordable “home-use” super-fast 3D printer can hit the market.

-While you cannot make your home 3D printer to 3D print 10 times faster than now or outperform the innovative Fast FFF machine, Gambody knows what you can do if you wish to upgrade your 3D printer speed.
+While you cannot make your home 3D printer 3D print 10 times faster than now or outperform the innovative Fast FFF machine, Gambody knows what you can do to upgrade for high-speed 3D printing results.

 Most tips that can help to improve 3D printing speed might also affect the quality of your figurine or model.
 Still, sometimes you need to move on faster.

 Playing with settings is the first thing you can try when you wish to 3D print faster.
 Every hobbyist enjoys working with particular slicing software.
 So, explore all the possibilities and adjust your settings.